Mlew512/handOff/Readme.md

-Certainly!
-Let's imagine a personal project called "HandOff," which is a nurse hand-off app designed to streamline and improve the patient hand-off process.
+"HandOff," is a nurse hand-off app designed to streamline and improve the patient hand-off process.
 The primary goal of this app is to pull relevant patient information and present it in an easy-to-read and organized format for a smooth transition between nursing shifts.

 Key Features: